polekar-ankit/ImagePicker/README.md

 # ImagePicker

-Use it to pick an image from phone gallery or using camera.
+This is the repository for Android ImagePicker.
+It contains source code, help and one sample app to test the functionality.
+Include it in your Android project to provide an image picker to select an image from phone gallery or to take picture using camera.

 ### Installing
 Add following line to gradle file.